Refining Skewed Perceptions in Vision-Language Contrastive Models through Visual Representations: Conclusions

 \section{Conclusions}

-In this study, we explored the capabilities of a CLIP model in manipulating a task matrix from multiple perspectives.
+In this study, we explored the capabilities of a CLIP model in manipulating a linear probe from multiple perspectives.
 We showed that the text prompt representations are often tainted by contextual features embedded within the training data.
-Further, we developed a framework named \texttt{PromptCraft} designed to convert representation vectors from various sources back into human-readable prompts.
-Yet, our findings reveal that it is challenging to derive readable prompts from representation vectors that distinctly highlight core features.
 In contrast, visual representations demonstrated greater expressiveness, and targeting specific features within these representations proved highly effective for extracting essential information for downstream tasks.
-Our straightforward, cost-effective, and potent framework \texttt{VisualDistiller} is intended to generate further insights into the crafting of representations in VLMs and provide the community with a more comprehensive understanding of the distinct capabilities and limitations of CLIP's visual and textual representations.
+Our straightforward, cost-effective, and potent framework \texttt{VisualDistiller} is intended to generate further insights into the crafting of representations in VLCMs and provide the community with a more comprehensive understanding of the distinct capabilities and limitations of CLIP's visual and textual representations. \paragraph{Broader Impacts.} Mitigating spurious correlations in machine learning models is essential for building reliable and trustworthy AI.
+For instance, recognizing that text embeddings contain spurious biases helps us approach their use in image retrieval with caution.
+In future work, we aim to enhance fairness in image retrieval by leveraging distilled image embeddings as a surrogate for query embeddings, reducing bias in retrieved results.

-\paragraph{Limitations and Broader Impacts.} Mitigating spurious correlations in machine learning models is crucial for developing more reliable and trustworthy AI.
-Regarding privacy and security risks, these are relatively low in our study, as our work builds upon certified VLMs like CLIP.
-Looking ahead, our future research will focus on addressing challenges within the broader scope of spurious correlations embedded in VLMs.
-This includes using a non-linear probe to distill task-specific core features and mitigating bias.